gunraidan/pokedex/README.md

 ## Description:
 <br>
 Unofficial Pokédex is a Pokédex app that is coded in Python with a GUI powered by PyQt.
-It uses <a href="https://pokeapi.co">PokeApi</a> to retrieve all of the desired information about a specific Pokémon.
+It uses <a href="https://pokeapi.co">PokeApi</a> to retrieve all of the desired information about any specific Pokémon.

 ## Requirements: